What Kind of Degree Do I Need to Be a Veterinarian?

 Employment Outlook and Salary Info

-Veterinarian employment was expected to grow 36% from 2010-2020, notes the BLS.
-As of 2011, the United States has 28 accredited schools of veterinary medicine that graduate approximately 2,500 students each year.
+Veterinarian employment was expected to grow 12% from 2012-2022, notes the BLS.
+As of 2013, the United States has 29 accredited schools of veterinary medicine.
 The limited number of new veterinarians and the fact that most choose to work with companion animals contribute to employment growth within the field, especially in large animal care and government positions.

 Related to What Kind of Degree Do I Need to Be a Veterinarian